 Group travel experience

-I spent 10 days on a small boat (16 passengers) exploring the outer islands.
-I 100% recommend doing that if it is possible.
-We would visit a different island every day, all of them teeming with animals, some that exist only on that island.
-We rarely even saw a boat on the horizon for the first week, then moved inwards to the populated Islands, which were less interesting to me.
-It is the trip of a lifetime, so my one piece of advice is to really go for it.
+I spent 10 days on a small boat (16 passengers), exploring the outer islands.
+I 100% recommend this if it is possible.
+Every day we would visit a different island, all of them full of animals, some only found on that island.
+For the first week we hardly ever saw a boat on the horizon, and then we moved to inhabited islands, which were less interesting for me.
+This is a trip of a lifetime, so my only advice is: truly go for it.

 favorite_border 0